Mennaa-Ayman/Sudoku-Game/README.md

 </div>

-**C++ Sudoku Game** with a **Qt desktop interface** built on top of a reusable puzzle engine.
-The application allows users to generate new Sudoku boards, load saved games, make moves with **real-time validation**, and delegate difficult puzzles to an integrated solver.
+**C++ Sudoku Game** with a **Qt desktop interface**.
+The application allows users to generate new Sudoku boards, load saved games and make moves with **real-time validation**.
+The core Sudoku logic is independent of the GUI framework.

-## Highlights
+## Features
-- **Qt GUI** – Difficulty picker, action buttons, bold 3×3 block borders, and status feedback in a clean white layout.
+- **Qt GUI**
+Difficulty picker, action buttons, bold 3×3 block borders, and status feedback.
-- **Puzzle generation** – Create Easy, Medium, or Hard puzzles on demand using the bundled generator.
+- **Puzzle generation**
+Create Easy, Medium, or Hard puzzles on demand using the bundled generator.
-- **Live validation** – Prevents illegal moves, enforces number ranges, and resets protected clues automatically.
+- **Live validation**
+Prevents illegal moves, enforces number ranges, and resets protected clues automatically.
-- **Solver integration** – One click delegates the current board to the backtracking solver.
+- **Solver integration**
+Delegates the current board to the backtracking solver.
-- **Load & save** – Restore puzzles from `Games/` samples (or your own files) and export progress at any time.
+- **Load & save**
+Restore puzzles from `Games/` samples (or your own files) and export progress at any time.

 ## Screenshots